ADAPAA/notesrepo/githubnotes.md

    ``` $git commit```
 **Step8:-** To updtae from local to remote
   ``` $git push  <REMOTENAME> <BRANCHNAME> ```
-**Step9:-** Create Pull request with the number of reviews and protect the origin master **Step10:-**Once done with pull request sent it for Merge Pull request and select the merg you want to.
+**Step9:-** Create Pull request with the number of reviews and protect the origin master
+**Step10:-**Once done with pull request sent it for Merge Pull request and select the merge pull request(Create a merge Commit,Squash and merge,Rebase and merge).

-  Push  done successfully :+1:
+  Push Request  done successfully :+1: